bobdenotter/many-eyes-of-making/Session recap/Twelve Eclipsed Moons.md

 It almost looks organic, built out of black stone with large columns; it seems a little like a strange building.
 They can see a garden in front of it as they arrive; the front door is open, and it seems to be gilded.
 It leads into an internal open space, with columns on all sides, a single palm tree in the center.
 There, they’re welcomed by a dark-skinned human man, wearing just some white pants, carrying a platter of various drinks.

-Galen asks if they can speak to Lumiz d’Tharashk, and he promises he’ll go and inquire after he settles the drinks.
+Galen asks if they can speak to [[Lumiz d’Tharashk]], and he promises he’ll go and inquire after he settles the drinks.
 He returns a few minutes later, telling them Lumiz will see them.
 “Remember, she is of noble blood, so please, pay your respects to her,” he reminds the group, before asking them to follow him.

 He leads them through the beautifully decorated house, some of the vases around the house clearly draconic in origin, until he eventually opens a large stone door and lets them inside.
 From inside this chamber, steam is rising.
 Rydia casts Guidance on Galen, then is the only one who stays behind in the hallway as the rest of the group heads inside.